Labu dan Labi: The Malay Tarzan

 After a while, Labu says that he wouldn't want to live in the city, but out in the free wilderness.
 He imagines that he is a Malay Tarzan, complete with keris.
 In this sequence, Haji Bakhil is Chita, Labu's primate sidekick.
 As Labu is preparing his sambal belacan for his meal, Labi arrives in the dream sequence dressed as a tiger, saying that he wants to eat Labu.
 The pair start to fight, and it wakes up their boss again, who comes out to scold and order them to go to sleep.

 In the Wild West

 After having settled down again, Labu asks Labi whether he would like to live in the wilderness like Tarzan.
 Labi says that he would much prefer to be a cowboy.
-He imagines that he's a Sheriff (claiming to be the younger brother of Nat King Cole), while Labi imagines that he's Jesse Labu, cousin of Jesse James.
+He imagines that he's a Sheriff (claiming to be the younger brother of Nat King Cole), while Labi imagines that he is Jesse Labu, the youngest brother of Jesse James, not to mention the most feared outlaw and the deadliest gunslinger in the town.
 Labu and Labi eventually start a gunfight in the imaginary bar, and their gun sound effects wake their boss up for the third time.
 Haji Bakhil yells at them to go to sleep, and punishes them for their behaviour by giving them chores to do first thing in the morning.